augustbright/summaries/docker.md

 #    2. given command is executed on that container
 #    3. a new image is created from that container

-# Step 2.
+# Step.
 Execute a command on intermediate container
 RUN apk add --update redis

+# Step.
+Change working directory in container
+WORKDIR usr/app

+# Step.
+Copy some files from building directory to container
+COPY ./ ./

-# Step 3.
+# Step.
 Set primary command to be executed when container is started
 CMD ["redis-server"]
 ```